gavinband/oxford-statgen-summer-school/docs/next_generation_sequencing/basic_sequence_data_analysis/De_novo_error_rate_estimation.md

 ---
-sidebar_position: 4
+sidebar_position: 8
 ---

-# How accurate is Illumina sequencing?
+# Appendix - how accurate is Illumina sequencing?

-**Note.** Only do this section if you have plenty of time left, or come back to it later.
+**Note.** Only do this section if you have plenty of time left, and/or have already read the [section on QC](Quality_control.md) and the section on [aligning reads](Aligning_reads.md).
+Other wise please leave for now or come back to it later.
-If you have only 30 minutes or so left, I suggest going on to [aligning reads](aligning_reads.md).

-I want to show you another very simple analysis that can be performed directly on a fastq file - with no need to rely on a reference genome.
+This page shows you another very simple analysis that can be performed directly on a fastq file - with no need to rely on a reference genome.
 It is **kmer counting** - that is, we count the number of occurences of short kmers in the reads and use that to figure out properties of the sequencing.
 In principle this can be quite informative, giving us: